milleniumbug/wiertlo/README.md

 - `<wiertlo/value_ptr.hpp>` - copyable smart pointer with value semantics.
 - `<wiertlo/void.hpp>` - workarounds for `void` being a special snowflake.

+**NOTICE:** the headers not listed in the above list are considered non-public and/or beta.
+They may even not compile.
+They may be also subject to changes.
+You have been warned.

 Design rationale
 ----------------